Colbal-Solutions/website/content/services/_index.md

 >"VR is the new best thing for business!" &nbsp;&nbsp;&nbsp; Your selling handmade crafts on Etsy...let's see if VR can increase revenue.

-<## Cloud Migration
+<-- ## Cloud Migration

 Would you like to move to a hybrid or cloud model?
-Let us do the heavy lifting and find which cloud model is best for you and your business.>
+Let us do the heavy lifting and find which cloud model is best for you and your business. -->